Adityapandey111/Dragon/README.md

 # Dragon game
-# it is game in html css and and javascript is ud=sed
+# This game is made using html, css and javascript only.
-# it has scoring point and background music
+# it has scoring point feature and background music.